Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Underneath the epidermis lies the dermis.
 The dermis contains:

 Blood vessels that nourish the skin with oxygen and nutrients.
-The blood vessels also allow for immune system cells to come to the skin to fight off an infection.
+The blood vessels also allow immune system cells to come to the skin to fight an infection.
 These vessels also help carry away waste products.

 Nerves that help us relay signals coming from the skin.
 These signals include touch, temperature, pressure, pain, and itching.

-Collagen, a protein that is responsible for giving skin strength and a bit of elasticity
+Collagen, a protein that is responsible for giving skin strength and a bit of elasticity.

 The deepest layer of the skin is called the subcutaneous

 layer, the subcutis, or the hypodermis.
 Like

 the dermis, the layer contains blood vessels and nerves for much the same